ZoeyPyx/DataVisualizationProject/README.md

 Due to its large size, this file is not stored in the GitHub repository.
 You can download it from the following link:

 Download philosophy_data.csv
 philosopher.csv

-Represents relationships between philosophers, useful for network analysis.
+It represents relationships between philosophers and is useful for network analysis.
 Contains columns: A (Philosopher A), B (Philosopher B), and Weight (strength of influence between A and B).

 Features